 The prices on Fine Art America are on average much lower than Saatchi, with some prints starting at as little as $20. the quality of the prints isn’t as high as Saatchi.
 So if fine art giclée prints is something you want to offer to your customers, Saatchi might be the best option for print on demand.

 The Print Space is a UK based fine art fulfilment service.
 They have two print production centres, one in Germany and one in London.
 Their prints are fine art quality.
-Made with pigment inks to a on thick, acid-free paper.
+Made with pigment inks on thick, acid-free paper.
 The quality of the prints themselves, the service and delivery is excellent.
 They offer a flat rate for international shipping and delivery is fast.
 So even if most of your customer base is in the States or elsewhere, prints will arrive quickly and safely to customers.

 The Print Space uses an app called Creative Hub that can be integrated with an online shop.
 Upload the photo files of the artwork, then import them as products to the online store.
 When a customer buys a print, it’s printed and delivered by The Print Space.
 The prints will also be delivered with a certificate of authenticity and with your artists’ logo printed on the packaging.
 This is excellent feature for artists who want to put their own branding on the materials.

 The customer base is predominantly from the UK, for those in the US it might be a better idea to find a more local printer or print with Saatchi.